SciML/DiffEqDocs.jl/docs/src/features/noise_process.md

 - `dist` the distribution for the steps over time.
 - `bridge` the bridging distribution.
 Optional, but required for adaptivity and interpolating at new values.
+- `save_everystep` whether to save every step of the Brownian timeseries.
+- `timeseries_steps` number of points to skip between each timeseries save.

 The signature for the `dist` is